SarahMahovlich/miso_list/README.md

 ## Getting Started

+0. Creating the Database
+  - Enter Postgres with `psql` and type in the following commands
+  - `CREATE ROLE labber WITH LOGIN password 'labber';`
+  - `CREATE DATABASE midterm OWNER labber;`
 1. Create the `.env` by using `.env.example` as a reference: `cp .env.example .env`
 2. Update the .env file with your correct local information
   - username: `labber`